Learn More about Nat

 - First Person Watch Nat share his Holocaust experiences at a First Person program

 Nathan Spitzer (now Nat Shaffir) was born on December 26, 1936, in Iasi, Romania, to Anton and Fany Spitzer.
 In 1931, Anton and his new bride had moved from Transylvania to Bucium, a village near Iasi, along with Anton’s two brothers.
 The family owned a large dairy farm that supplied dairy products to the Romanian army.
 The Spitzers’ farm prospered, with many head of cattle.
 Fany managed the household and raised Nat and his two sisters, Sara and Lili.

-One day in November 1942, the Fascist Iron Guard visited the farm with a priest who identified the family as Jews.
+One day in November 1942, Romanian authorities visited the farm with a priest who identified the family as Jews.
 The Spitzers’ farm and all the cattle were confiscated.
 The family had four hours to pack up their belongings and were allowed to take only one horse and one wagon.
 They moved into the Socola neighborhood of Iasi.
 Nat and his sisters were no longer allowed to attend public school.

 After the Communists seized power, the Spitzer children were ridiculed by their non-Jewish classmates and excluded from Communist student groups.
 It became evident to Anton that continued antisemitism and discrimination provided an unsafe future for his family under Soviet control.
 In 1947, Anton and Fany decided to leave Romania for Palestine, but their application for an exit permit was repeatedly denied.
 Eventually Anton bribed local officials to secure passage to Israel.
 The Spitzer family left Romania in March 1950 on board a cargo ship called the Transylvania and arrived in the port of Haifa just before Passover.